 What is the difference between a partial and full denture?

-Both a partial and full denture is used to replace missing teeth located on the top or bottom row.
-A partial denture is used to replace one or two teeth per row.
-A full denture is used to replace all or most of the teeth on a row.
+Dentists will use both partial and full denture to replace missing teeth on the top or bottom row.
+A partial denture will replace one or two teeth per row.
+A full denture will replace all or most of the teeth on a row.

 How long does it take to get used to dentures?

-Placing a foreign object in your mouth will take some getting used to.
+Placing a foreign object in your mouth will take some time to adjust.
 You will have to learn how to speak, eat and smile again while wearing them.
 On average, it takes patients about 30 days to adjust to their new replacement teeth.

 Can I sleep in my dentures?

 Most dentists will agree that taking a mid-day nap while wearing your dentures is okay.
-However, they should be removed nightly and not left in while you sleep through the night.
+However, you should remove them nightly and not leave them in while you sleep.
 It is important to give your gums a rest every day.
 This is also the most logical time to clean your dentures and soak them.
 When you wake up the next morning, all you have to do is rinse them and put them in.

 Why are my gums sore after wearing my dentures?

-If your gums are sore then it may be time for your dentures to be refitted.
+If your gums are sore then you may to have a dentist refit your dentures.
 After several years of use, this is totally normal.
 Your gums may also become swollen or even bleed a little as well.
 Please schedule an appointment with your dentist to have them repaired.